-Composer MICHAEL GIACCHINO’s credits feature some of the most popular and acclaimed film projects in recent history, including The Incredibles, Coco, Jojo Rabbit, Ratatouille, Star Trek, Jurassic World, Rogue One: A Star Wars Story, Spider- Man: Homecoming and War for the Planet of the Apes.
-His 2009 score for the Pixar hit Up earned him an Oscar, a Golden Globe, the BAFTA, the Broadcast Film Critics’ Choice Award and two GRAMMY Awards.
+Composer and Director Michael Giacchino has film score credits that feature some of the most popular and acclaimed projects in recent history, including The Incredibles, Coco, Jojo Rabbit, Ratatouille, Star Trek, Jurassic World, Rogue One: A Star Wars Story, Spider- Man: No Way Home, War for the Planet of the Apes and The Batman.
+Giacchino’s 2009 score for the Pixar hit Up earned him an Oscar®, a Golden Globe®, the BAFTA, the Broadcast Film Critics’ Choice Award and two GRAMMY® Awards.
+After almost twenty years of film scoring, Giacchino directed the very first Marvel special presentation, Werewolf by Night in 2022.

 Giacchino studied filmmaking at the School of Visual Arts in NYC.
 After college, he landed a marketing job at Disney and began studies in music composition, first at Juilliard, and then at UCLA.
 He moved from marketing to producing in the newly formed Disney Interactive Division where he had the opportunity to write music for video games.